-Now class c_3 is added to the network.
-Assuming $t_3=8$, we investigate the fairness ratio when $\lambda_1=4\lambda_2=8\lambda_3$.
-Similar to the previous case, we obtain the appropriate CAC policy in order to achieve a fairness ratio close to 1.
-Table 1 (respectively, Table 2) shows the blocking probabilities (BP) of c_1 , c_2 and c_3 calls for a system with W=2 (respectively, W=10).
+TABLE I BLOCKING PROBABILITIES FOR A 3-CLASS 2-WAVELENGTH NETWORK of c_1 , c_2 and c_3 calls for a system with W=2 (respectively, W=10).
 Since each o-d pair is dedicated the same number of wavelengths, the blocking probability experienced by each class is the same in all o-d pairs.
 Columns c_1 , c_2 and c_3 show the class-based blocking probabilities.
-Comparison of these tables illustrates that: 1) for systems without CAC, the fairness ratio increases by increasing the number of wavelengths, 2) the difference between the fairness ratios with and without CAC implementation is larger for the 10-wavelength system in Table 2 and, 3) in all the cases, the CAC mechanism is able to maintain the fairness ratio close to 1.
+Comparison of these tables illustrates that: 1) for systems without CAC, the fairness ratio increases by increasing the number of wavelengths, 2) the difference between the fairness ratios with and without CAC implementation is larger for the 10-wavelength system in Table II and, 3) in all the cases, the CAC mechanism is able to maintain the fairness ratio close to 1.
 One can see that $f_r \in [1.05, 1.34]$ for W=2 and $f_r \in [1.5, 1.73]$ for W=10.